simian114/PINE_APPLE/README.md

 * [x] signal 처리

 ### 2020.
 05. 21
-Return value of a process
-- [x] Execute a simple command with absolute path like /bin/ls or any other command with arguments but without quotes and double quotes then execute echo $?
-- [x] Check the printed value.
-You can repeat the same in bash and compare it.
-- [ ] Repeat multiple times with different commands and arguments, use some failing commands like '/bin/ls filethatdoesntexist'

 Signals
 - Try ctrl-C in an empty prompt
 - Try ctrl-\ in an empty prompt